 By Tami Weiser

-Both honey and agave syrup are liquid sweeteners that most of us keep tucked in the pantry, ready to use on the fly, for everything from sweetening your everyday cup of tea to healthier baking and dessert making.
-Each of these delightful liquids has advantages and disadvantages, and one, perhaps both may be for your specific dietary needs and lifestyles.
-Let’s take a closer look so you can choose which one is right for you.
+Fact: Not all sweeteners are created equal.
+Both honey and agave are liquid sweeteners that can be kept tucked in the pantry, ready to use for everything from sweetening your cup of tea to healthier baking projects.
+But which one is right for you?

 Agave Nectar in Your Kitchen

 Honey is naturally made by bees and harvested from the honeycomb.
-It is an ancient sweetener, that has been consumed and enjoyed by humans and animals for as far back as humans have records.
-Before processed white sugars became widely available around the sixteenth century, honey was the world’s principal sweetener and remained the one of the only accessible sweeteners for all but the elite until around the twentieth century.
+Humans and animals have enjoyed this ancient sweetener as far back as humans have records.
+Before processed white sugars became widely available around the sixteenth century, honey was the world’s principal sweetener.
+And it remained one of the only accessible sweeteners for all but the elite until around the twentieth century.

-- Coughs & Colds: Although it may seem too good to be true, honey reduces coughing and calms sore throats in children.
-Honey is also antiviral, antifungal and antibacterial.
-Honey, in its raw, unpasteurized state, also has antioxidants that may help prevent certain types of cancers, fight aging, and lower your risk for cardiovascular disease.
+However, honey has some beneficial medicinal qualities.
+Honey reduces coughing and calms sore throats in children, and it’s also antiviral, antifungal and antibacterial.
+Plus, in its raw, unpasteurized state, it has antioxidants that may help prevent certain types of cancers, fight aging, and lower your risk for cardiovascular disease.

-- Allergies: There has been a great deal of…buzz (it was right there!) about honey’s value regarding allergies.
-The idea was that since you can get very local varieties, pollinated and surrounded by small but different environmental allergens, that ingesting the honey sourced from your local area, would give you allergy protection.
-Unfortunately for allergy sufferers, this theory has been debunked.
+There has also been a great deal of buzz (it was right there!) about honey’s value regarding allergies.
+The idea is that ingesting the honey sourced from your local area would give you allergy protection.
+Unfortunately for allergy sufferers, science debunked this theory.
 Eating local honey is a delicious way to support local beekeepers and agriculture, but it does not seem to have any effect on local, seasonal allergies.

 Honey in Your Kitchen

-Aside from being a favorite for sweetening beverages, honey is frequently used in baking to introduce added moisture along with its distinct flavor.
-Honey’s complex sweetness makes it a great choice in savory dishes, marinades, and vinaigrettes when sweetness is needed to balance out sour or salty notes.
+In baking, honey adds moisture and a distinct flavor.
+Its complex sweetness also makes it a great choice in savory dishes, marinades, and vinaigrettes to balance out sour or salty notes.